percona/pmm-doc/docs/quickstart.md

 3. Log in to PMM with the default login credentials provided after the installation is completed.

-For detailed instructions on installing PMM server, see [here](https://docs.percona.com/percona-monitoring-and-management/setting-up/server/index.html).
+For detailed instructions on installing the PMM server, see [Setting up PMM](https://docs.percona.com/percona-monitoring-and-management/setting-up/server/index.html).

 ## Add database for monitoring

 === "MySQL 5.7 or 8.0"

-    Before you add MySQL database for moniitoring you should have a database account for PMM.
+    Before you add a MySQL database for monitoring you should have a database account for PMM.
 To create an account using MySQL CLI, see [here](https://docs.percona.com/percona-monitoring-and-management/setting-up/client/mysql.html#create-a-database-account-for-pmm).

     To add MySQL database for monitoring, do the following:

-    1. In the PMM web interface, go to  *Configuration* →  *PMM Inventory* →  *Add Instance*.
+    1. In the PMM web interface, go to  **Configuration** →  **PMM Inventory** →  **Add Instance**.

     2. Select *MySQL*.
 The *Add Service* page opens.

-    3. On the resulting page you do not have to change any values, just enter the credentials for your database instance.
+    3. On the resulting page, you do not have to change any values.
+Enter the credentials for your database instance.

     4. Optional: Enter the information on the *Labels* or *Additional Options* section.

     5. Click *Add Service* at the bottom.

-    For more information on adding MySQL database, see [here](https://docs.percona.com/percona-monitoring-and-management/setting-up/client/mysql.html#applicable-versions).
+    For more information on adding a MySQL database, see [here](https://docs.percona.com/percona-monitoring-and-management/setting-up/client/mysql.html#applicable-versions).

 === "MongoDB"

-    Before you add MongoDB database for moniitoring you should have a database account for PMM.
+    Before you add a MongoDB database for monitoring you should have a database account for PMM.
 To create an account using MongoDB CLI, see [here](https://docs.percona.com/percona-monitoring-and-management/setting-up/client/mongodb.html#create-pmm-account-and-set-permissions).

-    To add MongoDB database for monitoring, do the following:
+    To add a MongoDB database for monitoring, do the following:

-    1. In the PMM web interface, go to  *Configuration* →  *PMM Inventory* →  *Add Instance*.
+    1. In the PMM web interface, go to  **Configuration** →  **PMM Inventory** →  **Add Instance**.

     2. Select *MongoDB*.
 The *Add Service* page opens.